-California Penal Code 29905 PC lists all the violent crimes – such as rape and assault with a deadly weapon – which prohibit defendants who get convicted of them from possessing a firearm for life.
+California Penal Code 29905 PC lists all the violent crimes – such as rape and assault with a deadly weapon – that prohibit defendants who get convicted of them from possessing a firearm for life.
 Possessing a firearm after being convicted of a violent crime is a felony.
 Defendants granted probation are generally still required to serve at least six months in jail.

 The full text of the statute reads as follows: